 I'm Hungry for Adventure

 Hi!
 My name is Ahmed.
-I'm a student and I love food and adventures, especially adventures in Disney.
-I've been in kitchens since I was a kid - not any fancy professional kitchens, but my grandmother's and mom's kitchens.
+I'm a student, and I love food and adventures, especially adventures at Disney.
+I've been baking since I was a kid - not any fancy professional kitchens, but my grandmother's and mom's kitchens.
 They were the ones who taught me how to cook and sparked my love for cooking and baking.
 Once I got to high school, I was lucky enough to be at a school that had an entire program that we pretty much cooked and baked, and that is what sparked my love for food.
 Now, I'm taking an undergraduate degree in hospitality and tourism management.
-So pretty much, I love cooking, baking and the hospitality industry!
+So pretty much, I love baking and the hospitality industry!
 Join me as I bring you along all of my adventures because I'm always hungry for adventure!

 Fast forward nine years, I started high school.
-Luckily enough, my high school had what’s called a Specialist High Skills Major (SHSM) in hospitality and tourism, meaning that I graduated with a specialist diploma in hospitality and tourism.
+Luckily enough, my high school had a Specialist High Skills Major (SHSM) in hospitality and tourism, meaning that I graduated with a specialised high school diploma in hospitality and tourism.
 These five courses have really allowed me to grow as a cook and experience new foods I never thought existed.
-From grade nine, making lemon poppy seed muffins, and grade eleven when we made handmade pizza and handmade cheese in grade eleven, this was easily the highlight of my time in high school.
-Grade twelve was the turning point, where I realised that I did in fact love the hospitality and tourism industry.
-In grade twelve, as part of my SHSM, I had to take the grade twelve cooking/hospitality class and grade twelve restaurant management.
-Both classes were amazing – one allowed me to learn new skills and techniques in the kitchen and the other taught me the management side of the industry.
-I also had two great chef-teachers who were teaching me throughout those four years, who I attribute a lot of my success to.
+From making lemon poppy seed muffins in grade nine to making handmade pizza and handmade cheese in grade eleven, this was easily the highlight of my time in high school.
+Grade twelve was the turning point, where I realised that I did love the hospitality and tourism industry.
+As part of my SHSM, I had to take the grade twelve cooking/hospitality class and also the grade twelve restaurant management class.
+Both classes were amazing – one allowed me to learn new skills and techniques in the kitchen, and the other taught me the industry's management side.
+I also had two great chef-teachers who taught me throughout those four years, which I attribute a lot of my success to.
 They were the ones teaching me in the classroom and created lots of opportunities for me.

 These experiences are very special to me, have allowed me to grow and learn throughout the past four years.
 I need a place to store these memories and reflect upon them.
 That is one of the reasons I created this blog.
-I also created this blog because of popular demand.
-After posting a lot of the foods I’ve made on Instagram and Facebook, many friends and family have asked me countless times to start a blog and share my recipes.
-“Why not?”
-I thought – and so here it is: a blog to share my experience and recipes.
+I also created this blog because of popular demand - after posting many of the foods I’ve made on Instagram and Facebook, many friends and family have asked me countless times to start a blog and share my recipes.
+“Why not,” I thought – and so here it is, a blog to share my experience and recipes.